OnionUI/Onion/README.md

 ## Installation

+system's box art folder into the system's respective folder in /Roms/ and rename each folder to "Imgs"

+#### Installation (Fresh Install):
+- Format your SD card as Fat32.
+(Use a fast, trusted brand not the one sent with the handheld.
+The default miyoo SD card is slow, it will ruin your experience and likely loose your data)
+- Unzip the ".tmp_update" folder and its content to the root of your SD.
+- Boot up your Miyoo Mini and follow the on-screen instructions to get started.
+- Your Mini will turn off after the installation is completed.
+ (Don't delete the .tmp_update folder, it is now part of the Onion installation)
+- Copy your Bios files into the BIOS folder.

 #### Installation (Upgrade):
 - Backup your saves, states and scraped images
 > - Saves and playtimes are located at /Retroarch/.retroarch/saves/_corename_